nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 - **Prefer CLI interactions**: Our users prefer command-line interactions over graphical user interfaces, as it allows for quicker data entry and navigation.

 - **Reasonably comfortable with CLI apps**: Users should have a basic understanding of using command-line applications.

+- **Required to produce financial reports**: Tran$act can automatically produce financial reports given the transactions that have been entered.
+-
 ## User Stories
 | Priority                 | As a …​                                           | I want to …​                                               | So that I can…​                                                        |
 | ------------------------ | ------------------------------------------------- | ---------------------------------------------------------- | ---------------------------------------------------------------------- |